-Every minute, the client agent is then reporting the performance measurements to the Obkio Cloud for analysis.
-In case of a session down (i.e. session timeout), both agents will report that information to the Obkio Cloud as soon as the session timeout.
+Every minute, the client agent reports the performance measurements to the Obkio Cloud for analysis.
+In case of a session down (i.e. session timeout), both agents will report that information to the Obkio Cloud as soon as it detects a session timeout.

-The Monitoring Session Status is there to guide the user's attention towards the monitoring sessions with issues, to help pinpoint the root cause as soon as possible.
-In the Obkio App, there are four monitoring session status:
+The Monitoring Session Status is there to guide the user's attention towards the monitoring sessions with issues to help pinpoint the root cause as soon as possible.
+In the Obkio App, there are four monitoring session statuses:

 - Red - The session is either down or severely degraded